mjn2max/mjn2max.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Passionate Apple user, iOS Developer with 5+ years of experience in mobile application development and software engineering.
 Loves learning new technologies and revisiting fundamental concepts.
-When not working as an iOS Developer, I enjoy being a music producer and travelling.</p>
+When not programming, I enjoy being a music producer and travelling.</p>

 <h2>Skills</h2>